-The Geology of Santorini: The island of Santorini, popularly referred to as Thera, is located at the extreme southernmost part of Cyclades islands, Greece.
-Santorini is a unique island in the Mediterranean Sea, as it is the place of several remarkable volcanic explosions that have erupted here over the past thousands of years.
-In a way, Santorini is a massive lagoon, which is conspicuous by its rectangular shape and measures around 12km by 7km.
-On three sides this lagoon is encircled by 300 meters high precipices or rocky promontories.
+The Geology of Santorini: The island of Santorini, popularly referred to as Thera, is located in the extreme southernmost part of the Cyclades islands.
+It is a unique island in the Mediterranean Sea, as it is the place of several remarkable volcanic explosions that have erupted here over the past thousands of years.
+In a way, Santorini is a massive lagoon, which is conspicuous by its rectangular shape and measures around 12km by 7km, encircled by 300 meters-high precipices and rocky promontories.

-Geologists are of the opinion that 200,000 years ago Mount Thera began to release immeasurable quantities of volcanic emission and they got deposited in the form of a chamber under Mount Thera.
-So massive were the eruptions that the mountain was unable to sustain itself and it collapsed downwards into the vacant volcanic chamber, thereby forming a caldera, which is nothing but an extensive yawning hole at the basement.
+Geologists think that 200,000 years ago, Mount Thera began to release immeasurable quantities of volcanic emissions that got deposited under Mount Thera in the form of a chamber.
+The eruptions were so massive that the mountain was unable to sustain itself and collapsed downwards into the vacant volcanic chamber, forming a caldera, which is nothing but an extensive yawning hole in the basement.

 That explosive phenomenon of the volcano occurred continuously for the next 200,000 years and, every time an explosion occurred, it would further deepen the caldera, which ultimately shaped Santorini as it is today.
 Today, an archipelago has been formed, consisting of the main island (Thera), Thirassia, Aspronisi, Palea Kameni, and the island of Nea Kameni (or the volcano as it is called by the locals).
 The volcanic zone of Santorini is the most dynamic in the South Aegean Volcanic Arc.
 The volcanic arc of Santorini is approximately 500 km long and extends from the Greek mainland to the Turkish Bodrum peninsula.